ZhaoHengrun/CBREN/README.md

 # CBREN
-CBREN: Convolutional Neural Networks for Constant Bit Rate Video Quality Enhancement, IEEE TCSVT.    <br/>
+This is the Pytorch implementation for our IEEE TCSVT paper : CBREN: Convolutional Neural Networks for Constant Bit Rate Video Quality Enhancement.    <br/>
-Pytorch implementation of CBREN. <br/>

 Note: different from the paper, this code adds residual blocks to the pixel-domain branch of DRM module, but it has little impact on the effect of the network.     <br/>